top of page

 Loads can be resistive, capacitive, or inductive in nature.
 They can also be a combination of those three.
 It is important to understand the size and type of load that will be connected to an electric circuit.

 Electric heaters are devices that take advantage of the ability of resistors of heating up.
 By running a high current through a heating element (resistor) they transform electricity into heat.
 The most common metal used as the heating element is called nichrome.
+Variable resistors, such as potentiometers, are a type of resistor that allows for adjustable resistance in circuits, providing variable control in electronic applications.

 Inductive loads are devices made up of inductors.
 These devices take advantage of the magnetic field created by the inductors to perform a task.
 Electric motors and transformers are examples of inductive loads.